Introduction to Algorithm

-- Complexity: How much your algorithm is complicated in term of logic, the time is taken, and the memory used to complete the work?
+- Complexity: How much is your algorithm complicated in terms of logic, the time is taken, and the memory used to complete the work?

 Components of Algorithm

-As we have discussed earlier in an introduction to algorithms that it has different components, which differs from each other in different situations.
+As we have discussed earlier in an introduction to algorithms that it has different components, which differ from each other in different situations.
 Generally, algorithms comprise four components:

 1. Input or feedback

 As we know, algorithms are sequences of steps to be followed to get some output; we need to provide some inputs to an algorithm; one good example from daily life is when we need sugar as output, we have to give sugarcane as input.
 These days, smartphones are coming with a face lock where you have to come in front of the camera and your face will be taken as input, and the algorithm will judge your face by using your face cut, wrinkles, Hairs, and different parameters, then compares with stored face, which was given first time to mobile.